 NFL QB: Los Angeles Rams

-Career Highlights: Heralded quarterback Jared Goff was the first overall pick in the 2016 NFL Draft by the Los Angeles Rams out of the University of California – Berkeley.
-In his first NFL season, Goff was the backup to veteran Case Keenum for nine games before starting the final seven games of the season.
-Goff’s NFL rookie season statistics included completing 112 of 205 passes for 1,089 yards and five touchdowns.
-Goff spent three years as the starting quarterback for the California Bears where he broke numerous school and Pac-12 records.
-In his freshman year in 2013, Goff set Cal single-season records for passing yards, yardage gained, total offense, passes completed and passes attempted.
-He finished the season with 18 touchdown passes.
-In his sophomore year, Goff threw a career-high seven touchdown passes versus Colorado and a school-record 527 yards and five touchdowns in a 60-59 win over Washington State.
-Goff finished his final college season in 2015 being named First-Team All-Pac 12 while setting new Pac-12 and Cal single-season records in passing-yardage record (4,714), and touchdown passes in a season (43).
-He broke his previous Bears record in total offense (4,260 yards).
+Career Highlights: In just his second NFL season, heralded quarterback and 2016 NFL Draft first overall pick Jared Goff led the Los Angeles Rams to the 2017 NFC West title, the team’s first title since 2003.
+Goff finished his first full season with an 11-4 record, completed 408 of 477 passing attempts (62.1%) for 3,804 yards, 28 touchdowns, and a 100.5 passer rating.
+Goff led the NFL in yards per pass completion with 12.9 and played in his first Pro Bowl.
+In his rookie season, Goff started the final seven games completing 112 of 205 passes for 1,089 yards and five touchdowns.
+In college, Goff spent three years as starting quarterback for the California Bears where he broke numerous school and Pac-12 records.
+In his freshman year, Goff set Cal single-season records for passing yards, yardage gained, total offense, passes completed and passes attempted.
+In his sophomore year, he threw a career-high seven touchdown passes versus Colorado and a school-record 527 yards in a 60-59 win over Washington State.
+Goff finished his college career in 2015 being named First-Team All-Pac 12 while setting new Pac-12 and Cal single-season records in passing-yardage record, touchdown passes in a season, and total offense.